magicicada/cp/course_documents/assessments/assignments/assign-1/assign-1-spec.md

 That is, the graph as specified in the example has five vertices, and the edge set is {(1,2), (1, 4), (2, 3), (3, 4), (3, 5), (4, 5)}.
 The graph is undirected.

-You should design your model so that the solution is recorded in a 0-1 array called `decision` such that the ith entry in decision is 1 if vertex i is in the dominating set.
+You should design your model so that the solution is recorded in a 0-1 array called `decision` such that the ith entry in decision is 1 if vertex i is in the distance dominating set.
 You can achieve this by starting with the startup dist-dominating-set-assign-1.mzn file and adding your model to it.